-MEFA Undergraduate Loan is offered by MEFA, a non-profit state authority offering low fixed interest rate loans to families of students attending Massachusetts colleges or universities.
+MEFA Undergraduate Loan is offered by MEFA, a non-profit state authority offering low fixed interest rate loans to students and families.
 For parents who want to help finance a student's education the MEFA Loan can be used to cover all or part of the amount due to the University.
 MEFA Loans are disbursed directly to the school in two installments and are applied to the student's University bill.

-Please visit mefa.org/collegeloans for up to date 2021-2022 rates and to apply.
+Please visit mefa.org/loans for up to date 2022-2023 rates and to apply.